GiancarloCroce/PhyDCA/README.md

-# PhyloDCA
+# PhyDCA

 ----

-**PhyloDCA** is *Julia* package that implements the inference of the *phylogenetic couplings* presented in the paper *"A multi-scale coevolutionary approach to predict protein-protein interactions"* by Giancarlo Croce, Thomas Gueudré, Maria Virginia Ruiz Cuevas, Matteo Figliuzzi, Hendrik Szurmant, Martin Weigt.
+**PhyDCA** is *Julia* package that implements the inference of the *phylogenetic couplings* presented in the paper *"A multi-scale coevolutionary approach to predict protein-protein interactions"* by Giancarlo Croce, Thomas Gueudré, Maria Virginia Ruiz Cuevas, Matteo Figliuzzi, Hendrik Szurmant, Martin Weigt.

 The **phylogenetic profiling** is a classic bioinformatics technique in which: